50km The Gravel Trails of the Hoo

 One of the constants of the ride are the forts which were built to protect London from sea-bourne invasions.
 The estuary was of great strategic importance - up to 80% of England’s trade passed along the river and the dockyard at Woolwich, the powder magazines at Purfleet and the shipyards at Deptford were all key targets for invaders.
 Before you’ve completed the second mile, you’ll have passed Henry VIII’s blockhouse and the Victorian New Tavern Fort.
 The latter is a well preserved estuary fort with many of its guns still in place.

 Around kilometre 5.8, there’s a track heading directly to the Thames.
-It’s another superb gravel trail leading to Shornmead Fort.
-This, along with New Tavern and Cliffe (which we’ll see later) were designed by General Gordon - he of Khartoum fame - to protect the approach to London.
-The fort is another of the strange and atmospheric places that fill this ride.
-The thick walls still remain, the gun ports are heavily sprayed with grafitti of a low artistic grade and the local lads and lasses have created a challenging mtb/bmx course which when ridden on a gravel bike, is even more exciting.
+It would be easy to miss out Shornmead Fort, since it’s a three kilometre there and back off the main route, but that would be a mistake.
+This ride is as much about atmosphere as it is about grinding away into the wind on tough gravel paths.
+The forts - this is one of several - which hunker along the banks of the estuary, were designed by General Gordon - he of Khartoum fame - to protect the approach to London.
+It is positioned at a point where the Thames curves sharply north and west, giving the fort long views up and downriver in both directions.
+The ground beneath its thick walls is marshy and the fort suffered from significant subsidence, so much so that it could not house the high calibre guns that it was designed for.
+It has been partially dismantled, adding to its strange and brooding atmosphere.
+The thick walls still remain, the gun ports are heavily sprayed with graffitti, and the local lads and lasses have created a challenging mtb/bmx course which, when ridden on a gravel bike, is even more exciting.
 The views across the wide, grey river to Coalport Fort on the Essex shore are fabulous.

-The cycling along the wide track beneath the sea wall is some of the best in sourthern England.
+The cycling along the wide track beneath the sea wall is some of the best in southern England.
 The sky above you is huge, the wind tugs you, your bike bounces happily along.
 Stop from time to time to climb the bank and watch the surreal cranes at the London Gateway Port unload containers from some of the world’s largest ships.
-It is the oddest of experiences to be surrounded by wild sea marsh, whilst opposite you is one of the world’s most sophisticated ports.
+It is the oddest of experiences to be surrounded by wild sea marsh, whilst opposite you, is one of the world’s most sophisticated ports.
 You ride past various bays, where in Victorian times, old wooden warships were docked and converted into prison hulks.
-A sentence spent on them was akin to a death sentence.
+Time spent on them was akin to a death sentence.
 Charles Dickens, amongst others, vigorously campaigned against their use and as a result new prisons were built around London including the ‘model’ prisons of Wormwood Scrubs and Wandsworth.
 On your right are various walls standing incongrously in the salt-marsh fields.
 These are blast walls, remnants of a weapons and explosive testing area.

 Every route on this website has been carefully researched as well as ridden.
 However situations on the ground can change quickly.
 If you know of changes to this route, or cafes, pubs and the like which you think other cyclists need to know about, feel free to share your thoughts below.